Wesely/ExperimentalOwlPlayer/README.md

 - Seamless handling of connectivity changes
 - Initial content loading when network becomes available

-# Further Enhancement
+# Future Enhancements
-- If network status is critical, consider exponential fallback recovery schema.
+- Implement exponential backoff recovery schema for critical network status issues
-- Determine if we're gonna share the video contents that we've downloaded with System's Gallery
+- Decide whether to share downloaded video content with the system's Gallery app
 - Implement Room database to create structured relationships between downloaded video files and Pexels metadata
 - Add a storage management interface for users to view and manage downloaded content
-- Define a policy for handling videos that are no longer available in Pexels API (display or remove local data?)
+- Define a policy for handling videos that are no longer available in the Pexels API (display or remove local data)
+- Add unit tests for business logic, which would be straightforward given our CLEAN architecture implementation